 5 Things You Need to Know Before Scraping Data From FacebookWednesday, January 30, 2019

-1. Actually Facebook disallows any scrapers, according to its robots.txt file
+1. Actually, Facebook disallows any scraper, according to its robots.txt file.

 When planning to scrape a website, you should always check its robots.txt first.
-Robots.txt is a file used by websites to let "bots" know if or how the site should be crawled and indexed.
-You could access the file by adding "/robots.txt" by the end of the link of your target website.
+Robots.txt is a file used by websites to let "bots" know if or how the site should be scrapped or crawled and indexed.
+You could access the file by adding "/robots.txt" by the end of the link to your target website.

 Enter https://www.facebook.com/robots.txt in your browser, and let’s check the robots file of Facebook.
 These two lines could be found at the bottom of the file:

 The lines state that Facebook prohibits all automated scrapers.
 That is, no part of the website should be visited by an automated crawler.